 Want to become a career development practitioner?
 Already working in the field, and want to upgrade your skills?
 Programs exist at post-secondary institutions across the country.

-Community Education and Employment Support is a unique, culturally relevant program that will prepare graduates to effectively function in front-line education and employment support roles within First Nation governments and other organizations.
+Built in collaboration with Yukon’s 14 First Nations, this unique, culturally relevant program will prepare graduates to effectively function in front-line education and employment support roles.
 The program consists of 10, three-credit courses.
 The first course is offered face-to-face, while all other courses may be accessed through a combination of online and blended delivery options to allow students to access the program from their communities.
 This program does not appear to be currently accepting applicants, but those interested can contact the program administrator.

-This part-time program is offered in two formats: the Online Program, with courses fully online, and the Hybrid Program, which involves a mix of classroom work and online coursework.
+This part-time program is available entirely online in an asynchronous learning format.
 Program admission is available throughout the year, and you may start the program at any time, with any course.
-The Ethics and Theories courses in the CDP program meet the minimum education requirements for certification as a Certified Career Development Professional (CCDP) by the BC Career Development Association.
+The Ethics and Theories courses in the CDP program meet the minimum education requirements for certification as a Certified Career Development Professional by the BC Career Development Association.

 This online program is designed to meet the professional development needs of career/employment counsellors, career practitioners, human resource management professionals, counsellors, rehabilitation professionals and practitioners in related fields.
 For those interested in completing a full certificate, Life Strategies offers a 10-course specialization option providing 200 hours of foundational training needed to work in a wide variety of roles and settings within the career development sector.

 This 14-week intensive program includes 10 focused courses and workshops on a variety of essential career topics.
 It is a full-time program, with classes held from 9 a.m. to 3 p.m., Monday to Friday.
-The program’s Career Development Theories and Code of Ethics course may meet the requirements for the designation of Certified Career Development Practitioner.
-Students have the opportunity to complete a three-week practicum placement.
+This program is recognized by the BC Career Development Association and can prepare students for designation as a Certified Career Development Practitioner.

 This 200-hour, online certificate is intended for practitioners working with career, employment or immigration agencies, and academic/student services staff in secondary or post-secondary institutions.
-Students will gain theoretical foundations, communication and helping skills to facilitate, motivate and work successfully with a diverse population
+Students will gain theoretical foundations, as well as communication and helping skills to facilitate, motivate and work successfully with a diverse population

 CECC is a joint program between the Winnipeg Transition Centre (WTC) and the University of Winnipeg Professional, Applied & Continuing Education.
-The CECC Program comprises four two-day workshops on the topics of career planning, resume development, interview skills and job search.
+The CECC Program comprises four two-day workshops.
 This program will benefit people already in the field looking to enhance their knowledge, as well as people transitioning into the employment coach field.

 This part-time graduate program, delivered fully online, is designed to enhance the knowledge, skills and values of individuals who are engaged in career development work.
 Students will have the opportunity in the program to designate a mentor, who will mentor them through the hands-on experience of the program.

-Graduation from this one-year program provides the full academic component and partial fulfillment of work-experience hours for certification by the Career Development Practitioners’ Certification Board of Ontario.
+This one-year post-diploma certificate program provides training to enter and/or advance in the field of career development.
+Graduation provides the full academic component and partial fulfillment of work-experience hours for certification by the Career Development Practitioners’ Certification Board of Ontario (CDPCBO).
 The program includes a practicum component in the third semester.
-Courses may be taken in class, online or in a blended format.

 Certificate in Employability and Career Development in Indigenous Context (Université du Québec en Abitibi-Témiscamingue)

 The certificate in employability and career development in Indigenous context will meet the professional and personal needs of participants by allowing them to develop knowledge related to employability, career development, helping relationship in a job counselling context and ethics in an Indigenous context.
-The first cohort for this program will start in fall 2021.
+This program was not accepting applicants at the time of publication.

 This certificate is available to both new and experienced practitioners, and equips them with the knowledge, skills and confidence to manage effective employment services for a wide range of clients.
-Courses can be taken individually or as part of a six-course certificate, which includes: Transition Management; Theories, Models and Strategies of Career Development; Career Decision Making; Supporting Career Searches; and Workplace Diversity & Inclusion.
+Courses can be taken individually or as part of a six-course certificate, which includes: Career Transition Management; Theories, Models and Strategies of Career Development; Career Decision-Making; Supporting Career Searches; and Workplace Diversity and Inclusion.

-CPC’s fully facilitated online format is ideal for adult learners.
-The distance education format is a combination of videos, reading, quizzes, online discussions, reflection exercises, small projects, and final homework assignment.
+CPC’s fully facilitated online format is ideal for adult learners who would like an intensive program that can be completed within short time frame.
+The distance education format is a combination of videos, reading, quizzes, online discussions, reflection exercises, small projects and final homework assignments.
 Courses are aligned to the Canadian Standards and Guidelines for Career Development Practitioners and the Career Development Practitioners (CDP) Competency Framework.